stephendade/aprilmav/README.md

 The following cameras have been tested as compatible with Aprilmav:

 - Raspberry Pi Camera V2 (needs to be used in a very well lit room.
 Is not accurate in Apriltag pose detection)
-- Arducam 1MP OV9281 (works quite well)
+- Arducam 1MP OV9281 (works quite well).
+Requires https://github.com/ArduCAM/MIPI_Camera/tree/master/RPI to be installed.

 Cameras with global shutters are preferred, as they give much more accurate position solutions.